5l1v3r1/tor-guide/README.md

 * Download TOR.
 * Remember that many sites are scams.
 * Don't post anything about yourself.
-* Remember the types of Good and Bad websites on Tor.
+* Remember the types of Good and Bad websites on TOR's hidden .onion services. <br>
 (Don't go on the bad ones.
 For your own sake.)
 * Remember to be safe online and use common sense.
 * Try not to do anything illegal.
 * Have fun. :)